preco21/destiny-symbols/readme.md

 # Destiny 2 Symbols Catalog

-> Lists all Destiny 2 simbols that you can add to your nickname
+> A catalog for all Destiny 2 symbols

 ## Install